tonycimaglia/digital-crafts/README.md

   - adding the ability store the results for multiple cities rather than replacing the exisiting weather data.
   - ability to switch from celcius to fahrenheit in the UI.

+## General Overview
 I wrote simple functions that did one thing that someone could read and understand from the top to bottom of the js.

 When it came to using the fetch api, I used promises instead of async await because it mirrors the examples in the MDN web docs for using fetch.
 It would be easy for a student to reference and figure out how the fetch request is working.

-It can be seen deployed here: https://priceless-chandrasekhar-301ede.netlify.com/

 I also tried to make sure the app was completely accessible.
 When run through lighthouse, the app scores a 100 for accessibility.

 (insert image of score here)

+It can be seen deployed here: https://priceless-chandrasekhar-301ede.netlify.com/